JeremieFromARES/ARES-Compiler/README.md

 ## IMPORTANT: THIS PROJECT IS STILL EARLY IN DEVELOPMENT AND CERTAIN EXPECTED FEATURES MIGHT BE MISSING

-Currently missing features include: Operators, OOP.
+Currently missing features include: Operators, OOP, Edge case handling, Syntax checking from translator.

 The standard method library also needs to be expanded.